bilke/Craft-Docs/source/templating/reference/tags.rst

         {% includeCss myCss %}

-    Add “``first``” after the CSS if you want it to get included before other CSS:
+    Add “``first``” after the CSS if you want it to get included before other styles:

     .. code-block:: html